“Words are stones, words can turn into bullets, we need to weigh every word we say and stop this wind of hatred”, Andrea Camilleri

 national Coordinator for the fight against anti-Semitism

 former Israeli diplomat and board member of Mitvim

 CCCP leader, now writer for Mondadori and Einaudi

-Paola Andrisani, anthropologist; Yair Auron, historian and professor at the Open University of Israel; Jean Blanchaert, artist; Sandra Bonzi, journalist; Silvia Costa, journalist, former MEP; Dounia Ettaib, President of the Association of Arab Women of Italy; Giovanna Grenga, Beth Hillel; Saifeddine Maaroufi, Imam, teacher and cultural linguistic mediator; Cristina Miedico, director of the Archaeological Museum of Angera; Anna Migotto, journalist and writer; Giorgio Mortara, UCEI vice president; Daniela Palumbo, writer of children's and adolescent literature and Journalist; Stefano Pasta, journalist and researcher at CREMIT; Alberto Sanna, president of the DARE.ngo Association; Nathan Stoltzfus, American historian professor of Holocaust studies at Florida State University; Patrizia Toia, MEP; Amedeo Vigorelli, professor of Moral Philosophy at the University of Milan.
+Paola Andrisani, anthropologist; Yair Auron, historian and professor at the Open University of Israel; Jean Blanchaert, artist; Sandra Bonzi, journalist; Maurizio Cohen, lawyer and professor; Silvia Costa, journalist, former MEP; Dounia Ettaib, president of the Association of Arab Women of Italy; Giovanna Grenga, teacher; Saifeddine Maaroufi, Imam, teacher and cultural linguistic mediator; Cristina Miedico, director of the Archaeological Museum of Angera; Anna Migotto, journalist and writer; Giorgio Mortara, UCEI vice president; Daniela Palumbo, writer of children's and adolescent literature and Journalist; Stefano Pasta, journalist and researcher at CREMIT; Alberto Sanna, president of the DARE.ngo Association; Luciano Scalettari, journalist; Nathan Stoltzfus, historian, professor of Holocaust studies at Florida State University; Patrizia Toia, MEP; Amedeo Vigorelli, professor of Moral Philosophy at the University of Milan.